Let's compare scenarios

 - 14 years of eligibility service

-Here is what Yvette's monthly pension would be if she retired at age 55, in comparison to if she waits one year and retires at age 56.
+Here is what Patricia's pension would be if she retired at age 55, in comparison to if she waits one year and retires at age 56.

 |